Champagne Taittinger

 Folies de la Marquetterie

-An independent cuvée of the Maison, further details are missing at this point.
+An independent cuvée of the maison, further details are missing at this point.

 Type: Brut